 The Whale Hall

 In the Whale Hall you will see not only the world’s only mounted blue whale, but also other aquatic animals such as the polar bear, walrus, basking shark and the sea cow.
-On the upper floor you will learn about the sea and marine environment.

 The Whale Hall is dominated by a 16-meter long blue whale calf which beached on the rocks of Askim Bay in southern Gothenburg some 150 years ago.
 That was before one started hunting whales and when there were still many blue whales in the sea.
 Blue whales have been listed as protected species for a long time now, and the blue whale population is slowly growing.